Mintbase/mintbase-js/packages/sdk/src/mintOnMetadata/README.md

 {% endhint %}

 Mint on [previously created metadata](../createMetadata/README.md).
 Make sure to attach the required price!
-If the metadata was created using the `ftAddress` parameter, you need to make sure to pass the same the `ftAddress` to this method.
+If the metadata was created using the `ftAddress` parameter, you need to make sure to pass the same the `ftAddress` and `ftDecimals` to this method.

 If you want specific token IDs, you can specify those via the `tokenIds` parameter.
 If your token IDs are already in use, this will cause a smart contract panic.
 You can also mint multiple tokens without specifying token IDs using the `amount` parameter.
 Make sure that there is no mismatch between your `tokenIds` and `amount` parameters.